 I believe the reason this simple question is so difficult to answer easily is because of the two different types of Dutch ovens.

-Firstly, we have the traditional seasoned cast iron Dutch oven and then we have the “modern” cast iron Dutch oven which is coated in enamel.
+Firstly, we have the traditional seasoned cast iron Dutch oven and then we have the “modern” cast iron enameled Dutch oven which is coated in a glass-like coating.

 Let’s identify the differences between both types of Dutch ovens – it will then become clear why it is such a difficult question to answer…

 Seasoned Cast Iron Dutch Ovens

 This is a classic Dutch oven and one of the most versatile pieces of cookware you can use either indoors or outdoors.